Manny2trill/Qr_Code_Generator/README.md

 # Don't know what a QR code is?

 <strong>QR codes are a type of two-dimensional barcode that is used to store data in a compact form.
 They are used in a variety of applications, including payment systems, mobile phone applications, and in many other applications.
 They are also used in the field of cryptography.
 A QR code is a type of barcode.It can be scanned by smartphone, tablet, AR/VR devices.
 Once scanned, the QR code will lead you to a website or a mobile app.
 It is a way to link your website or mobile app to clients or members of your community.
 It is a way to get your community members to get to know your organization.
-We are here to help you understand what a QR code is and how your community members can use it to get to know your organization.
+We are here to help you understand what a QR code is and how your community members can use it to get to know your organization, events and other things that you want to promote.
 </strong>